etiennetremel/Wordpress-Themes-Plugin/README.md

 =======================

 _Be aware that this is a Beta version, so you may find some bugs, please report it via GitHub!_

-_Versioning is not used yet until everything works properly_ _Activing every plugins and widget can slowdown your Wordpress site_
+_Versioning is not used yet until everything works properly_

+_Activing every plugins and widget can slowdown your Wordpress site, so just activate needed plugin_

 Extend themes functionnality by adding custom plugins inside the theme folder.